eventhorizn/spotify-clone/README.md

 # TODO:

 1. Refactoring
-   - Move new pages (artist, search, your music, profile) to refactor design
    - Create sub php files for shared components
 1. Progress green hover needs work, maybe up an element
    - Also needs to work when mouse down, sliding